How to Build a Workout Habit That Actually Sticks

 Obstacle 1: "I don't have time"

 The real issue: Not lack of time, but lack of prioritization.
-Research by time management expert Laura Vanderkam found that people who claim to have no time often spend 20-35 hours per week on passive entertainment (TV, social media, web browsing).
+Time management researcher Laura Vanderkam's analysis of Americans' own time-use data (in her book 168 Hours) found that most people underestimate their leisure time while spending 20+ hours a week on passive entertainment like TV alone.

 The solution: